Courses in Statistics

 Semester course; 4 lecture hours.
 4 credits.
 Prerequisite: STAT 210 or 212.
 A study of the concepts and application of statistical methods including: estimation and hypothesis testing for two sample problems; one factor analysis of variance and multiple comparisons; randomized block designs and analysis; inferences on categorical data, including chi-square test for independence for contingency tables; simple linear regression and correlation; multiple linear regression.
 Special topics include distribution-free (nonparametric) methods in various statistical problems, two factor analysis of variance and the use of a statistical software package for data analysis.
 Students may receive credit toward graduation for only one of STAT 305 or STAT 314.

 STAT 321.
-Introduction to Statistical Computing.
+Introduction to Statistical Computing for Data Science.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: STAT 212 and MATH 200 or their equivalents.
+Prerequisites: STAT 212 or its equivalent.
 The application of computers and computing software to statistical concepts using R, SAS and other quantitative software.
 Topics include data storage and retrieval, data modification and file handling, standard statistical analyses, graphical representations, practical presentation of results.

 STAT 391.
 Topics in Statistics.
 1-3 Hours.